-A Research Professor wishing to terminate his or her appointment before the end of the fixed term must give six months' notice.
+A Research Professor wishing to terminate their/her/his appointment before the end of the fixed term must give six months' notice.
 Waiver of notice periods may be negotiated by express consent of both parties.

-Section K

-Retirement
+K: Retirement

 1. Age of Retirement